V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

    # Loads default set of integrations.
 Do not remove.
    default_config:
    ```
-    - If there is a section `homeassistant:` already, just add the lines `packages: ... .yaml` in there.
+    - If there is a section `homeassistant` already, just add the lines `packages: ... .yaml` in there.
-    - If there is a section `default_config:` already, leave it unchanged.
+    - If there is a section `default_config` already, leave it unchanged.

    Don't forget to save your changes.

 3. Now restart Home Assistant by going to `settings > system` and in the top
    right click the top right ⏼ menu and select `Restart Home Assistant`.
 4. When the restart finished the *V2G&nbsp;Liberty* menu item in the left menu should be visible, open this by clicking it.
-5. The UI shows but more configuration is needed, so go to the settings tab.
+5. Now go to the settings tab.
-6. Review all sections of the page and complete the requested information as necessary.
+6. Review all sections of the page and complete the requested information as necessary*.

+*&nbsp;Unfortunately for upgrading users from the "Manual installation version", the settings are not automatically copied from the secrets file.
+But you can copy-paste them here.
+This is a one-time-only action.
+With future updates all settings remain un touched.

 ## Tips & tricks